jwattspdl/adusa-digital-architecture/service-logging/README.md

 ```
 After the run, there will be an `application.[date-time].log` file(s) in this project directory.

-To run with the `container` profile, which will not produce a file. use the following command.
+To run with the `container` profile, which will not create a log file, use the following command.

 ```bash
  ./gradlew bootRun --args='--spring.profiles.active=container'